 GNSS-RO observations have been widely used by the science community to better characterize and understand atmospheric processes.
 The excellent vertical resolution of GNSS-RO measurements made it possible to quantify global gravity wave (GW) distributions from temperature perturbations in the upper troposphere and lower stratosphere [Tsuda et al., 2004].
 It also helped to provide the first global observational survey of planetary boundary layer (PBL) height, using the minimum vertical gradient of the refractivity or water vapor partial pressure [Ao et al., 2012].
 The GNSS-RO amplitude (i.e., SNR) can be used to infer water vapor abundance over the marine PBL [Wu et al., 2022a].

-Because the RO technique is fundamentally traced back to meter in SI unit, it depends little on radiometric calibration or sensitivity drift.
+Because the RO technique is fundamentally traced back to meters , it depends little on radiometric calibration or sensitivity drift.
 As a result, the GNSS-RO data serve as a robust source to study long-term temperature variations in the atmosphere.
 Randel et al. (2015) showed that zonal mean GNSS-RO temperatures in the lower stratosphere and near the cold point are strongly coupled to the upper troposphere on time scales of 30–60 days, likely linked to the Madden–Julian oscillation (MJO).
 In addition, there are strong seasonal cycle, quasi-biennial oscillation (QBO), and El Niño–Southern Oscillation (ENSO) variation.
 Recently, the RO bending angle measurements were used to study atmospheric disturbances induced strong volcanic eruptions [Carr et al., 2022; Babu et al., 2023].

 The radio wave limb sounding from GNSS-LEO constellations has provide an unprecedented coverage for ionospheric electron density (ne) that has large variations at a wide range of spatiotemporal scales.
 Combined observations from the recent Constellation Observing System for Meteorology, Ionosphere and Climate (COSMIC-2) [Hsu et al., 2018] and Spire [Angling et al., 2021] in 2022 have achieved over 20,000 profiles/day for the D/E ionosphere [Wu et al., 2022b] and ~12,000 profiles/day for the F-region ionosphere [Wu et al., 2023].
 This sampling can provide a global ionospheric map at a 2ox2o latitude-longitude and 2-hour local time resolutions on a monthly basis.
 The GNSS-RO amplitude and phase measurements have also been used to study ionospheric scintillations [Tsai et al., 2017; Wu 2020] and sporadic-E [Wu et al., 2005; Arras et al., 2009].